pholme/tsir/README.md

 The third argument is the per-contact infection rate.
 The fourth is the recovery rate in time units of the duration of the data.
 If you have the recovery rate in days, you need to divide it by the duration of the data to get the value that goes here.

 For more comments, see the files.
 It should a be relatively easy read for a C coder.

+* Clang does not handle the bit-rotation of the RNG efficiently (according to RNG, for Clang one might want to use another RNG).